New skills programme is just the medicine for South Tyneside college students

-A new skills initiative has proven just the medicine for college students in South Tyneside looking to improve their health and care experience.
+A new skills initiative has proven just the medicine for college students looking to improve their health and care experience.

-For the first time, learners at South Tyneside College have been invited to undergo hands-on work experience at the borough’s district hospital.
+For the first time, learners at South Tyneside College have been invited to do hands-on work experience at the borough’s district hospital.

 Georgia Mullen, 20, and Sophie Mannix, 18, both from South Shields, and Connor Watkins, 19, from Jarrow, worked across wards to gain a broad understanding of daily department life.

-Areas the CACHE Technical L3 Extended Diploma in Health and Social Care learners sampled one day a week for three months included A&E, emergency care and surgical.
+Learners on the CACHE Technical L3 extended diploma in health and social care spent one day a week for three months visiting the A&E, emergency care and surgical departments.

-The placement was part of a strategic partnership with South Tyneside NHS Foundation Trust, which partners City Hospitals Sunderland NHS Foundation Trust in the South Tyneside and Sunderland Healthcare Group, to give students an opportunity to gain vocational work-based experience.
+The placement was part of a strategic partnership with South Tyneside NHS Foundation Trust, to give students an opportunity to gain vocational work-based experience.

 “Vikki and I are proud of the students’ commitment to their placements, and we are looking forward to building our relationship with the hospital further.